BlackHolePerturbationToolkit/KerrGeodesics/Source/Documentation/English/Guides/KerrGeodesics.md

  "Packages" -> {
    {"Title" -> "Kerr geodesics",
     "DetailedFunctions" -> {
-      {"KerrGeoELQ", "Computes the constants of motion (energy, angular momentum and Carter constant)"}, {"KerrGeoFreqs", "Compute the orbital frequencies w.r.t.
-Boyer-Lindquist time and conversion factor to frequencies w.r.t.
-Mino time"}, {"KerrGeoStableOrbitQ", "Checks if the given (numerical) orbital parameters corresponds to a stable orbit"}, {"KerrGeoISCO", "Computes the location of the inner-most stable circular orbit (ISCO)"}, {"KerrGeoPhotonSphereRadius", "Computes the radius of the photon sphere for given black hole spin and inclination"}, {"KerrGeoIBSO", "Computes the location of the inner-most bound spherical orbit (IBSO)"},
+      {"KerrGeoConstantsOfMotion", "Computes the constants of motion (energy, angular momentum and Carter constant)"}, {"KerrGeoFrequencies", "Compute the orbital frequencies"},
+	  {"KerrGeoBoundOrbitQ", "Checks if the given (numerical) orbital parameters corresponds to a bound orbit"}, {"KerrGeoISCO", "Computes the location of the inner-most stable circular orbit (ISCO)"}, {"KerrGeoPhotonSphereRadius", "Computes the radius of the photon sphere for given black hole spin and inclination"}, {"KerrGeoIBSO", "Computes the location of the inner-most bound spherical orbit (IBSO)"},